 On our third day in Reykjavik, we departed the city and picked up our rental car from Go Car Rental.
 A Go Car Rental shuttle van picked us up from our accommodation and transported us to their rental center and office.
 We chose a 4WD Suzuki Jimny with an automatic transmission (sadly, neither of us can drive a manual car).
 We wanted to have the flexibility to drive off the Ring Road, so we opted for the four wheel drive vehicle.
 If you’re not planning to drive on any of the F-Roads (which we didn’t end up doing), you probably don’t need a 4WD car.

 The staff members were very friendly and helpful.
 They gave us a map, a card for a small discount on gas at certain gas stations, and tips about the must-see spots in Iceland.
 We were warned that there are speed traps throughout Iceland.
 Justin and I felt really well prepared as we got behind the wheel to begin our adventure.
-Want to do some price comparisons first?
-Click here to search for car rentals in order to get the best price.
+I recommend comparing car rental prices to find the best rate for your journey.

 Safety Tip: Always drive with your headlights on in Iceland, even during the day.
 It’s the law!
 We didn’t know this and drivers kept flashing their high beams at us.
 We figured it out and turned our lights on for the remainder of the trip.